-Compliance with regulatory requirement is one activity which every business owner should take seriously.
+Compliance with the regulatory requirement is one activity which every business owner should take seriously.
 You have to comply with the laws and regulations of the country.Using Gambia as an example, you should generally remember the following legal requirements:

 - Usual monthly tax returns (VAT, Payroll, Pension funds etc) – if you are VAT registered

 - Renewal of business registration and permits